 People sometimes discover unusual-looking rocks that turn out to be meteoritic; these rocks are termed meteorite finds.
 Now that the public has become meteorite-conscious, many unusual fragments, not all of which turn out to be from space, are sent to experts each year.
 Some scientists divide these objects into two categories: “meteorites” and “meteorwrongs.”
 Outside Antarctica (see the next paragraph), genuine meteorites turn up at an average rate of 25 or so per year.
-Most of these end up in natural history museums or specialized meteoritical laboratories throughout the world (Figure 14.6).
+Most of these end up in natural history museums or specialized meteoritical laboratories throughout the world, although there is a growing group of private collectors interested in them as well.
+(Figure 14.6)

 Since the 1980s, sources in the Antarctic have dramatically increased our knowledge of meteorites.
 More than ten thousand meteorites have been recovered from the Antarctic as a result of the motion of the ice in some parts of that continent (Figure 14.7).
 Meteorites that fall in regions where ice accumulates are buried and then carried slowly to other areas where the ice is gradually worn away.
 After thousands of years, the rock again finds itself on the surface, along with other meteorites carried to these same locations.
 The ice thus concentrates the meteorites that have fallen both over a large area and over a long period of time.
 Once on the surface, the rocks stand out in contrast to the ice and are thus easier to spot than in other places on our rocky planet.